 Services we provide:

 CTE/STEM advisors can assist any Richland student to navigate the transfer process to a senior institution.
 CTE/STEM advisors offer each student with whom they meet a transfer guide to their senior institution for their particular program of study.
-Click here to find Texas institution transfer guides.
+Visit Texas College and University Transfer Resources to find more.
 Additionally, each spring semester, the Center hosts a Bachelor of Applied Science Fair featuring all schools who offer B.A.A.S. degrees for technology students.

 In addition to personalized advising in your specific program of study, students have the opportunity to receive scholarships through the Dallas County Community College District Foundation and the CTE/STEM Institute.
 STEM students may find a list of all scholarships either through DCCCD or, external to the District, on the STEM Resource Center Facebook or eCampus/Blackboard pages.